herve4m/quay-api-operator/docs/crds/User.md

 __Default value__: None

-### organization

-Name of the organization in which to create the proxy cache configuration.
-That organization must exist.

-__Type__: string

-__Required__: True

-__Default value__: None

 ### password

 User's password as a clear string.
-Do not set a password for a public access to the remote registry.
+The password must be at least eight characters long and must not contain white spaces.

 __Type__: string